Dragons Den: Small Grants Scheme

 This ‘Small Grants’ scheme is for local individuals, groups and organisations to access money (up to £300) and support to carry out projects that will benefit our communities in Twerton and Whiteway.

 For groups and organisations, your income in the last financial year must be no higher than £50,000 to be eligible.
+Priority will be given to new applicants in 2026.

-You will complete the application form (online, or download as a word document or pdf) explaining your community project idea.
-Paper forms can be collected from Kate and Sally via the office at Bath City Farm.
+The first step is to complete the application form (online, or download as a word document) explaining your community project idea.

 You can apply for up to £300 for a project that meets at least one of our criteria: